mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Tweaked styles to look better in the new WordPress 3.8 admin theme.
+* Fixed accidental use of some php shorttags (<? instead of <?php) that was causing activation errors for some.
+(Thank you bekar09 for first finding this error)
+* Tweaked ajax.js for better performance (Thanks to Pippin for the suggestion)
+* Tweaked use of get_pages() for better performance (Thanks to Pippin for the suggestion)
+* Fixed a number of php notices

 = 1.0.1 =
 * Fixed a potential conflict with other plugins that also utilize the Google API PHP library.
 The API is now only included if the Google_Client class does not already exist.
 * Added additional checking during plugin activation to fail fast if the server does not meet the minimum plugin requirements.